nextdaymedia/cmp/NDMTAG-AJAX-REQUESTS.md

 </div>
 ```

+## Important
+It's important to note that the name matches the id of the div to render in.

 ## AJAX loaded content
 Make sure the AJAX loaded content includes an ad div with an unique id like the example below.
 Execute the earlier defined function `createDiv()` with the div id as parameter in a `<script>` tag.
 This will insert an ad in the correct slot.
 ```html